PIISA: European research on how insurers can contribute to climate adaptation

 How is the PIISA project set up?

 A total of 12 partners from 8 countries are working in the project.
-CAS develops new insurance concepts in the urban sector with two partners.
-Other partners in the project focus on the agricultural or forestry sector.
+CAS develops new insurance concepts in the urban sector.
+Other partners in the project focus on the agricultural or forestry sectors.
 Literature and model studies are carried out for this purpose.
 In addition, the insurance concepts are tested and elaborated in pilots.
-The pilots consist of two steps:
+This is done first in a specific European region.
+It will then be examined whether this concept can also be applied in the other European regions.

 What is our role in the project?